USDA-SCINet/scinet-site/sn_collections/_guides/access/login/alt-login.md

 Sponsored, non-USDA SCINet users will use Login.gov to log on to SCINet systems.

-- When logging in to SCINet systems, you will be presented with the SCINet login page
+- When logging in to SCINet systems, you will be presented with the USDA eAuthentication login page.
 - If prompted, select “Customer”
   ![]({{ images_path }}/login.gov screenshots/selecting-customer.png)